NATIONAL ORCHID DAY

 Also, check out the Humble Bumbles Honey Facebook page:

-Chadwick and Son Orchids Inc.
+And also, check out Chadwick and Son Orchids Inc.

 Orchids are beautiful and extremely special.
 The creators of National Orchid Day, Mike and Faith Young, volunteered at an orchid reserve in San Cristobal de las Casas, Chiapas, Mexico, in 2010.
 The experience changed their lives forever.
 So much so, the Youngs decided if they were ever to have a daughter, they would name her Orchid.
 On April 16, 2014, sadly, they lost their precious daughter during labor.
 They named her Orchid Faith.
 Since then, they have been desperately trying to find ways to honor her life.